Tire Repair, Which Is Better? The Plug vs The Patch

 What is a tire plug?

 A tire plug is a long piece of malleable rubber that when inserted into a puncture on the outside of the tire, will expand and trap air from getting out.
 Tire plugs take very little time to install and can be done without removing the tire from the wheel, and in some cases, while the tire is still attached to the vehicle.
-A tire plug is very expensive and the repair can be completed within minutes.
+A tire plug is very inexpensive and the repair can be completed within minutes.
 Many swear by tire plugs and say they can outlast time.
 But there are conflicting opinions on this tire repair process.

 What is a radial patch?

 A radial patch is a flat piece of rubber that is placed on the inside of a tire to repair the damage.
-The “radial” refers to radial type tires which make up almost all of the tires on the road today.
+The “radial” refers to radial type tires that make up almost all of the tires on the road today.
 Radial patches require the tire to be removed from the vehicle and the wheel.
 Once off, the patch is applied on the inside of the tire over the puncture or tear.
 As the air pressure is put back into the tire, the patch expands and melds to the tire rubber forming one solid piece.
 This process takes a bit longer than a tire plug repair.

 So which tire repair is better?